amorychambers/ci-ms4-django/README.md

 18. Ensure that the main branch is selected, and then either select Deploy Branch for manual deployment or Enable Automatic Deploys to re-deploy site with any push to the main branch
 ![Select deploy](docs/deployment/deploy-18.png)

-19. Generate and save a SECRET_KEY variable in the Config Vars of your Heroku app.
+19. Generate and save a SECRET_KEY variable in the config vars of your Heroku app.
 Add your STRIPE_PUBLIC_KEY, STRIPE_SECRET_KEY, and STRIPE_WH_SECRET variables from your Stripe account as well.

 20. Create an AWS account in order to use S3 for hosting static files